 Otherwise, things are much as they are in any other MX-5.
 True to sportscar tradition, there's a stitched leather-trimmed short-throw gearshift lever, with further premium leather on a grippy three-spoke steering wheel that looks and feels great but sadly, still only adjusts for height and not for reach.
 Through it, you view three satin chrome-ringed gauges, a large rev counter centrally positioned in pride of place.

-There's a £2,000 premium to order this RF variant over the standard fabric-topped roadster model.
-That means pricing that starts at just over £22,500 for the entry-level 'SE-L Nav+' variant fitted with the base 1.5-litre 132PS engine.
-There's a large £2,600 premium to pay on top of that if you want the better-equipped 'Sport Nav+' variant with its Bilstein dampers and a strut brace.
+There's a premium of just under £2,000 to order this RF variant over the standard fabric-topped roadster model.
+That means pricing that starts at just under £26,000 for the entry-level 'SE-L' variant fitted with the base 1.5-litre 132PS engine.
+There's a large £2,300 premium to pay on top of that if you want the better-equipped 'Sport' variant with its Bilstein dampers and a strut brace.

 In contrast to the metal folding top 'Roadster Coupe' bodystyle in the previous generation MX-5 range, this RF model's top doesn't add a significant amount of weight to this iconic little car.
 Which means that in this form, the MX-5 should cost you pretty much the same amount to run as the equivalent fabric-roofed variant.
-To be specific, the 2.0-litre version most will choose will return a combined fuel consumption return of 40.9mpg and a CO2 reading of 156g/km.
-If you go for the lesser 1.5-litre model, those figures improve to 47mpg and 143g/km.
+To be specific, the 2.0-litre version most will choose will return a combined fuel consumption return of 40.9mpg (WLTP) and a CO2 reading of 156g/km (NEDC).
+Or 37.2mpg (WLTP) zand 157g/km (NEDC) for the 2.0-litre auto.
+If you go for the lesser 1.5-litre manual model, those figures improve to 44.8mpg (WLTP) and 138g/km (NEDC).

 The Mazda MX-5 is a tough car to improve upon but the Retractable Fastback version just about manages it, effectively offering added capability with - cost aside - almost no downside.
 With many MX-5 models down the years, the ethos was always less is more.
 The entry-level car was usually the best bet but the RF variant changes this, offering a slightly more mature feel that rewards a bigger engine and more kit.